 We think everyone should be able to eat better for less, so here are a few tricks to make this recipe even more affordable:

-- Ensure you make you beans from dry because they're much cheaper
+- Cook the beans from dry since they're much cheaper

-- Green peppers are a bit cheaper than the other colors
+- Green peppers are less expensive than the other colors

 - Use canola instead of olive oil